 The Office of the Division of Information Technology (DoIT) reports to the Associate Vice Chancellor for Information Resources and Chief Information Officer.
 The primary function of the Office is to provide support for computing, telecommunications, teaching technologies, and media technologies; to build and sustain the technical infrastructure; and to address security and compliance policies, laws and concerns related to University data.
-The main office for DoIT is located in Carter Hall.
-The DoIt Helpdesk is located in D.F.
-Lowry, Room 110, the Interactive Video Facility is located in Room 125 of the Business Administration Building and instructional support and training is located in Jacobs Suite C.
+The main office for DoIT and the DoIT Helpdesk are located in Dr. Joseph B. Oxendine Administrative Building.